GL551/pyrodeo/README.rst

 Features
 -----------------------------

-* Two-dimensional inviscid isothermal hydrodynamics using a Riemann solver.
+* Two- and three-dimensional inviscid isothermal hydrodynamics using a Riemann solver.
 * Second order in space and time in regions of smooth flow.
-* Different geometries: Cartesian, Shearing Sheet and cylindrical coordinates.
+* Different geometries: Cartesian, Shearing Sheet, cylindrical coordinates andspherical coordinates.
 * HDF5 output

 Quick start